sipart/spring_lab/initial-lab/google GCP ip mgmt setup.md

     sudo iptables -t nat -L

-it should shown the rule persistent
+it should show the rule as persistent

 # for the /proc/sys/net/ipv4/ip_forward to be persistent across reboots